cjstahoviak/Regression-of-Used-Car-Prices/README.md

 # Regression-of-Used-Car-Prices
-Welcome to the 2024 Kaggle Playground Series!
-We plan to continue in the spirit of previous playgrounds, providing interesting an approachable datasets for our community to practice their machine learning skills, and anticipate a competition each month.
+This repo is for participating in [this](https://www.kaggle.com/competitions/playground-series-s4e9/overview) Kaggle competition.

-**Your Goal**: The goal of this competition is to predict the price of used cars based on various attributes.
+*"**Your Goal**: The goal of this competition is to predict the price of used cars based on various attributes."*

 ### Evaluation
 Submissions are scored on the root mean squared error.